Udupi Recipes

 Lets head towards the theme of today’s post that is Adhirasam which is probably called as ‘Kajjaya’ in Kannada and it is deliciously delicious.
 You need to keep certain things in mind to master it.

-1. Sugar syrup consistency : Sugar syrup should be of soft ball consistency where a drop of syrup keeps firm in water and can be rolled to a ball.
+1. Jaggery syrup consistency : Jaggery syrup should be of soft ball consistency where a drop of syrup keeps firm in water and can be rolled to a ball.

 2. Keep the rice and rice flour moist until you make dough.
 And this dough should be gooey and loose which will turn sticky after a day when you deep fry.
 If the dough gets too hard after resting, then add a teaspoon of milk to make it perfect.
 Just a way of troubleshooting.